 Capital controls are measures imposed by the government (via banks and financial institutions) to restrict the flow of capital.
 Restrictions can include taxes on financial transactions or regulations on the sale or purchase of equities and bonds.
 Sales of gold and silver can be restricted or prohibited.
-Capital controls can prevent or severely restrict cash withdrawals from banks (banks can be closed for extended periods of time for so-called “bank holidays”).
+Capital controls can prevent or severely restrict cash withdrawals from banks (banks can be closed for extended periods of time for “bank holidays”).

 UNITED STATES BANK HOLIDAY

 In 1933, President Franklin D. Roosevelt declared a “national emergency” and took total control over the gold owned by U.S. citizens (Executive Order #6102).
 The United States was not at war; however, President Roosevelt used World War I ‘war powers’ to close all U.S. banks and put an embargo on gold (“Trading with the Enemy Act,” March 6, 1933).